I was asked to attend a Civic Leaders meeting recently for a colleague who could not make it. It was in Auburn and held after hours.

 “You’re going to hear some things at this meeting sweetheart.
 Let me know if it gets too much for you and we’ll step out for a bit.
 If you have any questions, you ask me ok?”

 In the next few weeks, the Australian Government will drastically cut support to people seeking asylum.
 They are changing the eligibility criteria of its Status Resolution Support Service (SRSS) to reduce the number of people supported by the program to fewer than 5,000.
-As at 28 February 2018, more than 13,000 people were receiving this support.
+As of 28 February 2018, more than 13,000 people were receiving this support.

 SRSS provides a basic living allowance (89% of Newstart – about $35 a day), casework support and access to torture and trauma counselling while people wait for their visa applications to be processed.